canonical/github-runner-operator/docs/reference/token-scopes.md

 The following are the permissions scopes required for the GitHub runners when registering as an repository runner.

-- Actions: read (required when COS integration is enabled)
+- Actions: read (required if COS integration is enabled and the repository is private)
 - Administration: read & write
 - Contents: read
 - Metadata: read